NxPKG/khulnasoft-docs/content/stream/faq/index.md

 Limits apply to Direct Creator Uploads at the time of upload URL creation.

 Uploads over these limits will receive a 429 (Too Many Requests) or 413 (Payload too large) HTTP status codes with more information in the response body.
-Please write to Cloudflare support or your customer success manager for higher limits.
+Please write to Khulnasoft support or your customer success manager for higher limits.

-### Can I embed videos on Stream even if my domain is not on Cloudflare?
+### Can I embed videos on Stream even if my domain is not on Khulnasoft?

 Yes.
-Stream videos can be embedded on any domain, even domains not on Cloudflare.
+Stream videos can be embedded on any domain, even domains not on Khulnasoft.

 ### What input file formats are supported?